-The Consumer Fraud Institute (CFI) was established in 2004 by a gift from the Florida Attorney General’s Office.
-The primary mission of CFI is to conduct and publish policy-relevant research on consumer fraud.
+The Consumer Fraud Project was established in 2004 by a gift from the Florida Attorney General’s Office.
+The primary mission of the project is to conduct and publish policy-relevant research on consumer fraud.
 Our research is regularly presented at state, national, and international conferences.

 In 2005, we conducted the first of a series of consumer fraud surveys.
 Our research agenda includes theoretical and empirical work, and we currently have a number of related studies in progress.
 Some of the many questions our research addresses include: (1) What types of fraud losses are experienced by Florida victims (financial and otherwise)?
 (2) Are certain demographic groups more vulnerable to fraud victimization?
 (3) What circumstances increase the risk of victimization?
 (4) Who reports victimization, and are victims satisfied with the response of law enforcement?
 (5) How can law enforcement and regulatory agencies increase detection of consumer fraud offenders and more effectively respond to victims?
 (6) How can criminologists and law enforcement improve public education and awareness about consumer fraud?

 ContactsGeorge Pesta, Ph.D.
 Associate Director, FSU Center for Criminology and Public Policy Research

 Reisig, Michael D., and Kristy Holtfreter (2007).
 Fraud victimization and confidence in Florida’s legal authorities.
 Journal of Financial Crime 14 (2): 113-126.

 Holtfreter, Kristy, Michael D. Reisig, and Thomas G. Blomberg (2006).
 Consumer fraud victimization in Florida: An empirical study.
 St. Thomas Law Review 18 (3): 761-789.